bensutherland/ms_oyster_popgen/README.md

 ### Remove individuals with too few reads
-Note: first requires that initially the script was run:
+Note: first requires that the following script was run in prev. step:
 `./../ms_oyster_popgen/01_scripts/assess_results.sh`

 Identify samples with less than 1.5 M reads